ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 One key highlight of ast-grep is its pattern.

 _Pattern is a convenient way to write and read expressions that describe syntax trees_.
-It resembles code, but with some special syntax and semantics that allow you to match parts of a syntax tree based on their structure, type or content.
+It resembles code, but with some special syntax and structure that allow you to match parts of a syntax tree based on their structure, type or content.

 While ast-grep's pattern is **easy to learn**, it is **hard to master**.
 It requires you to know the Tree-sitter grammar and meaning of the target language, as well as the rules and conventions of ast-grep.